-Port Isabel students participated in field trips on September 27, 2011; February 2, 2012; and May 16, 2012.
-Students from Dr. Zacher's Biology classes collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and the newest site, SPI08, at the Tiki Condominiums (E. Whitesands Street) (Fig. 6).
+Port Isabel students participated in field trips on September 26, 2012; January 23, 2013; and May 21, 2013.
+Students from Dr. Zacher's Dual Enrollment Biology class collected data at three profile locations on South Padre Island: SPI01 in Isla Blanca Park, SPI02 at Beach Access #13, and the newest site, SPI08, at the Tiki Condominiums (E. Whitesands Street) (Fig. 6).
 Port Isabel High School has been measuring SPI01 and SPI02 since 1999, and SPI08 since 2007.
-Ms. Caudle was able to accompany the class on the first field trip to provide further training and background information to the students.
+Ms. Caudle was able to accompany the class on all three trips to provide further training and background information to the students.